PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

     Accepted root gates are the scalar ones: ``gate_value`` (single bin), ``gate_rv``, and ``gate_arith``.
 Any other gate kind raises.

+    The same closed-form truncated sampler as :sqlfunc:`rv_sample` applies when the shape qualifies, so a tight ``provsql.rv_mc_samples`` budget no longer fails with ``conditional MC accepted 0 of N`` on conditioning events that the closed-form path can handle.

 Example, drawing 200 samples from the truncated sensor-1 reading (conditioned on ``reading > 2.5``, which the planner lifts into